When new to baking, it can seem intimidating and scary especially when going to a bakery and seeing all their perfect baked goods.

-In a stand mixer bowl, add room temperature butter (if your butter is still ice cold no worries, place it in the microwave and heat for 15-30 seconds till soft, not melted) and use a paddle attached to mix till fluffy on medium high.
+In a stand mixer bowl, add room temperature butter (if your butter is still cold no worries, place it in the microwave and heat for 15-30 seconds until softened, not melted) and use a paddle attached to mix till fluffy on medium high.

 Then gradually add the granulated sugar to the fluffy butter.
 Use a rubber spatula to scrape down the sides of the bowl before moving on to the next step.

-Next, gently add the beaten egg and vanilla extract or vanilla paste (a concentrated extract with the vanilla beans inside it, find it here) to the butter mixture.
+Next, gently add the beaten egg and vanilla extract to the butter mixture.
 It will start to look like chunky honey mustard dressing that’s okay; you are in a good spot trust me.
 Continue to scrape down the bowl.

 Mix on low and gradually add the sifted (or whisked) dry ingredients to the batter.
 Continue until you have added half of the dry mixture then add 1 TBSP of milk and finally incorporate all the dry ingredients to the dough.

-When the sugar cookie dough is done it should be slightly firm and moist not dry, all the flour should be incorporated.
+When the sugar cookie dough is made it should be slightly firm and moist not dry, all the flour should be incorporated.

 Before removing the dough, place a piece of plastic wrap onto the counter and place the dough onto the plastic wrap.
-Wrap the dough tightly in the wrap.
+Wrap the dough tightly.